3-Dimensional TQFTs From Non-Semisimple Modular Categories: 2+1-TQFTs

 \begin{proof}

 We need to show that $f \in \ker [ {} \cdot {} ] \subset \calX_{g,V}$ if and only if

 Thanks to Lemma \ref{L:morphism_to_skein_prime}, this happens if and only if

-for every $f' \in \calX_{g,V}$.
+for every $f' \in \calX'_{g,V}$.
 This invariant can be computed using the admissible bichrome graph $\tilde{T}_{f',f}$ of Figure \ref{F:Heegaard_splitting}.
-Remark that we can disentangle all red Hopf links from the rest of the bichrome graph by using them to slide all bottom red cycles upwards and all top red cycles downwards.
-Once this has been done, we can throw away all red Hopf links, since they induce trivial surgeries.
+Note that we can disentangle all red Hopf links from the rest of the bichrome graph by using them to slide all bottom red cycles upwards and all top red cycles downwards.
+Once this has been done, we can remove all red Hopf links by appealing to Proposition~\ref{P:surgery_axioms}, since they induce trivial surgeries.
 This yields the admissible bichrome graph $T_{f',f}$ of Figure \ref{F:comparison_of_pairings}.
 Then Lemma \ref{L:comparison_of_pairings} gives

 \end{proof}

 \begin{proposition} The linear map $\Phi : \rmX_{g,V} \to \rmV_\calC(\bbSigma_{g,V})$ is an isomorphism. \end{proposition}

 \begin{proof} The claim is a direct consequence of Remark \ref{R:dimension} and of Lemma \ref{L:morphism_to_skein}. \end{proof}